 The 2015 Wall Alumni Prize online application process will open in May and close on June 15, 2015.
 If you have any questions regarding your application, please contact the Prize coordinator, Saunia Powell '02 at powell[at]grinnell[dot]edu.

 A completed application will consist of the following elements:

 - An application form, to be filled out online.
 A link to the form will be available here on May 1, 2014.

 - A project description of no more than 10 pages (single-spaced) which addresses the questions and issues listed below.
 Each question should be addressed and clearly labeled, preferably by including the question that you are answering before your response.
-The committee recognizes that Wall Award projects and their descriptions may differ substantially from one another, so you may reorder or combine these questions as need be.
+The committee recognizes that Wall projects and their descriptions may differ substantially from one another, so you may reorder or combine these questions as need be.
 However, all questions must be addressed within your 10-page project description.
-In general, the committee recommends that you use about three pages to answer the first question, and one page or less to answer each of the remaining questions, but this is merely a suggestion and not a guideline.
+In general, the committee recommends that you use under three pages to answer the first question, and under one page to answer each of the remaining questions, but this is merely a suggestion and not a guideline.

 a) Provide a detailed description of your project and a brief work plan.
 Be as specific as you can.

 b) A brief profile of the organization(s) involved in the proposal, including basic information such as the year it was founded, mission statement, summary of staff, and size of the annual budget.

 c) Why is this project important to you?

 d) What goals do you hope to achieve?